andrewbuckingham/andrewbuckingham.github.io/source/_posts/Horizon.md

 # What's Horizon?

 Horizon is a £1bn IT system enabling UK Government departments to make social security payments.
-When development began in 1996, it was designed for the UK Government benefits agency and the state-owned Post Office.
+Development began in 1996 and lasted 20 years.

+It was designed for the UK Government benefits agency and the state-owned Post Office.
 Post Offices are run in a franchise-like way by "Sub Postmasters" (**SPMs**).
 These are _people_ who ran their Post Offices quietly and successfully for many years prior to Horizon.

 # Problems

 When Horizon was rolled out to Sub Postmasters they began noticing financial errors.
 Money was going missing.

 Important context: Horizon had already "failure[d] to meet the first milestone [which] cannot but cause concern in a project with such a chequered history".
 This is a quote from the Parliamentary Select Committee report[^1] in 1999.
-The same report tells us the UK benefits agency had pulled out of the project by 1999, leaving Post Office as sole client (and financier) of Horizon.
+The same report tells us the UK benefits agency had pulled out of the project by 1999, leaving Post Office as sole client (and primary financier) of Horizon.

-Horizon as a project was already on the back foot, reputationally and financially, with Post Office now the *de-facto* responsible party.
-Rather than investigating their new IT system for financial errors, Post Office robustly turned the problem back on the Sub Postmasters; requiring them to make-good the shortfalls without opportunity for dispute (Hamilton v Post Office, judgement, 2021)[^2].
+So Horizon as a project was already on the back foot, reputationally and financially, with Post Office now the *de-facto* responsible party.
+Rather than investigating their new IT system for financial errors, Post Office robustly turned the problem back on the Sub Postmasters; requiring them to make-good the shortfalls without opportunity for dispute (Hamilton v Post Office, judgment, 2021)[^2].

 If SPMs didn't repay the shortfalls, Post Office auditors brought prosecutions against them.
 They were wrongfully pressured (Fraser J, Judgment No 3)[^3] into admitting charges of mismanagement, under the threat that they would otherwise risk prison if they denied wrongdoing.